 This notation is conceptually and visually simple but begs the question: How should it be pronounced?
-Phrases such as "tritone going up from el" for L, or "fifth going down from el" for $\underline{L}$ are cumbersome.
-A simple answer is pronounce the character names with the color or preceding the name to indicate up or down: "el red" instead of "tritone going up from el" for $\underline{L}$ ; or "blue el" instead of "fifth going down from el" for $\underline{L}$ ; and so on.
+Phrases such as "tritone going up from el" for L are cumbersome.
+A simple answer is pronounce the character names with "tri", "fi" or "fo" prefixes or suffixes to indicate up or down (e.g., "el tri" for L and or "tri el" for L).

 The foregoing picture shows anchor-centered octave shapes as a default interpretation of "anchor."
 Such shapes are easily understood without without any extra notation but extra notation is sometimes useful.
-A specific notation is an anchor symbol with a box prefix or suffix $\blacksquare$ , $\blacksquare$ or $\blacksquare$ indicating octave completion by an interval of the size indicated by the color (e.g., the anchor-centered octave shapes in the picture are $\blacksquare$ and $\blacksquare$ \$).
+A specific notation is an anchor symbol with a box prefix or suffix \blacksquare , \blacksquare or \blacksquare indicating an added building block of size identified by the color (e.g., the anchor-centered octave shapes in the picture are \blacksquare , pronounced "tri-el-tri, and \blacksquare , pronounced "fi-dollars-fo").
+This simple box notation is not restricted to octave shapes, but can be used for any pair of linearly attached building blocks in which the anchor and size of one building block establishes the position of the other.

 Foundation 2: Tritones provide context.
-This is subliminal in music notation because tritones are not singled out by it.
+This is obscured by music notation because tritones are not singled out by it.
 They're one among many intervals identified by pairs of note symbols that must be parsed to understand what they are.
 They can't be used for context identification because they can't even be written down without a key-signature reference that already establishes context.
 Looking deeply into what music notation represents on the keyboard reveals tritones as unique intervals that can be used for context identification in lieu of key signatures.
 They are fixed in size and few in number.
 The six tritones within the home octave identified by six anchor letters are all the tritones that exist in any home octave, which means on the entire keyboard.